Veilkrand/geocoding-proxy/readme.md

 ```$ docker ps```

-Test you can access the local web server with a browser at `http://127.0.0.1:5000/` within the same production network.
+Test you can access the local web server with a browser at `http://127.0.0.1:5000/` within the same network.
 If you can't access the local server you can try to debug the container running an interactive session:

 ```docker run -it -p 5000:5000 --env-file ./env.list geocoding-proxy```